-Therefore, given that the non-compliant component of the building is recessive in certain sections, softened with planting to its street frontages, and enable access to a quality common open space area in association with the development, the outcome is acceptable in terms of scale and compatibility.
+Therefore, given that the additional form above the height limit is recessive in certain sections of the building, is softened with planting, and, at its full extent relevant only to building services that enable access to a quality common open space area in association with the development, it will have limited visual presence in the vicinity of the site.
 The benefit of open space on the roof top area also ensures that a reasonable solar access outcome is provided to the common open space, which results in a positive living environment for future residents, without adversely impacting upon the solar enjoyment of neighbouring properties.
-Most importantly, the non-compliant component of the building reflects the desired scale of buildings in the Dee Why Town Centre; as such, the proposal will be consistent with the built form anticipated on sites within the vicinity.
+Most importantly, the additional building height, and particularly the limited extent of height that is sought under the draft height of building control, which is reflective of the desired future character of the area, will not be visible and is consistent with the built form anticipated on sites within the vicinity of the subject site.